All LSGNT students are expected to attend the following courses.

-- – Topics in geometry (every week - see here to see what was covered last year).
+- – Topics in geometry (coordinated by R. Thomas: every week in Term 1 and alternate weeks in Term 2 - see here to see what was covered last year).

 - I'd suggest they do lots of exercises maybe.
 But one thing that I consider fundamental (and often missing) is basic algebraic topology, including – in fact especially – Poincaré duality.
 There are millions of books covering this so I won't recommend a particular one; they will find one that suits their style. - R. Thomas.

-- – Topics in number theory (every week - see here to see what was covered last year).
+- – Topics in number theory (coordinated by P. Kassaei: every week in Term 1 and alternate weeks in Term 2 - see here to see what was covered last year).

-- – Computing for geometry and number theory (J. Armstrong).
+- – Computing for geometry and number theory (J. Armstrong: every week in Term 1).

 - This course will introduce programming in both Mathematica and in Python through projects and examples taken from geometry and number theory.
 We recommend that if you have no prior programming experience, you try to learn a little Python before you start (you could start by looking at some of the tutorials listed on The Hitch-Hiker's Guide to Python).

-The following courses will run for part of the term and LSGNT student should choose which to attend.
+The following courses will run for part of either Term 1 or Term 2 and LSGNT students should choose which to attend.

 - – Elliptic curves (V. Dokchitser)